Stalker (1979 film): Plot

-After traveling through the fields and tunnels, the three finally reach their destination: a decrepit industrial building.
-The men hesitate as the Room is guarded by a "Meat Grinder" anomaly that requires a death for someone to enter the Room proper, which causes an argument.
-In a small antechamber, a phone rings.
-The surprised Professor decides to use the phone to telephone his former boss to gloat about finding the Room.
-As the trio prepare to enter the Room, the Professor reveals his true intentions in undertaking the journey.
-The Professor has brought a 20-kiloton bomb to destroy the Room and prevent evil men from abusing it for gain.
-He blames the Room, the Stalkers, and their clients for the rise of crime, social strife, military coups, and destructive science.
-The three men enter a physical and verbal standoff just outside the Room that leaves them exhausted.
+Suddenly, a phone in the antechamber rings.
+The surprised Professor uses it to call an old enemy scientist, gloating about finding the Room.
+As the trio prepare to enter the Room, the Professor reveals his true intentions: he has brought a 20-kiloton bomb in his backpack to destroy the Room and therefore prevent evil men from abusing it for gain.
+He blames the Room, the Stalkers, and their clients for the recent rise of crime, political strife, and destructive science.
+After a brief scuffle over the bomb, the Stalker weeps, claiming that only the Room has given him meaning in his otherwise pitiful life and that it is the last beacon of hope for humanity.

-It turns out that the Room's ability to grant one's deepest desire serves as a mirror into the soul.
-The Writer deduces that Stalker's mentor hanged himself because he sent his brother to his death in the Meat Grinder and entered the Room to wish for his brother back, only for the Room to realize that he valued money more than his brother's life.
-The Professor gives up on his plan of destroying the Room, and dismantles the bomb.
-Although the Writer asserts that it is impossible to use the Room for selfish reasons because nobody can know their true desires, no one attempts to enter the Room.
+The Writer deduces that the Stalker's mentor Porcupine hanged himself because of the guilt the Room caused him when it presented him with riches rather than the return of his deceased brother, showing that Porcupine subconsciously cared more about wealth than love.
+Thus, the Room's ability to grant one's deepest and most secret desire additionally provides a window into the morality of one's soul.
+The Writer suggests that it is impossible to use the Room for selfish reasons because nobody can know their deepest subconscious desires.
+The Professor's fears soothed, he dismantles the bomb.
+The three men sit just outside the Room in silence; none attempt to enter it.

-The Stalker, the Writer, and the Professor are met back at the bar-café by the Stalker's wife and daughter.
-After returning home, the Stalker laments to his wife how humanity has lost its capacity for faith, which is needed to traverse the Zone and live a good life.
-As the Stalker sleeps, his wife contemplates their relationship in a monologue delivered to the camera.
-She says that she would prefer an interesting life of hardship than an easy, boring one.
-Martyshka, the couple's daughter, sits alone in the kitchen reading while a love poem by Fyodor Tyutchev is recited.
-She appears to use psychokinesis to push three drinking glasses across the table, seemingly a byproduct of her status as a "mutant of the Zone".
-Shortly afterwards, a train passes by the family's apartment and the room shakes, while Beethoven's Ninth Symphony is heard.
+The Stalker, the Writer, and the Professor are met back outside the Zone at the bar-café by the Stalker's wife and daughter.
+The Stalker returns home in total distress, lamenting to his wife how humanity has lost its capacity for faith, which is needed to traverse the Zone and live a good life.
+As the Stalker sleeps, his wife contemplates their relationship in a soliloquy delivered to the camera.
+She says that she would prefer an interesting life of hardship over an easy, boring one.
+The couple's daughter sits alone, while a love poem by Fyodor Tyutchev is recited through voice-over.
+The girl appears to use psychokinesis to push three drinking glasses across the table, a train shakes the room as it passes by, and Beethoven's "Ode to Joy" is heard.